Westminster Under School: George House

 George House, opposite Adrian House on 21 Douglas Street, opened in 2011 by the Dean of Westminster, the Very Reverend Dr John Hall.
 In 2014 it was given the name "George House".
 The building houses the Under School's Dining Room, Art Department, conference room, and staff meeting rooms.

 Westminster School Sports Centre

 In September 2012, the Royal Horticultural Society's Lawrence Hall was leased by Westminster School for 999 years, and became the School's Sports Centre.
 It was officially opened by HM Elizabeth II in 2015.
-The building is located on Elverton Street, moments from Vincent Square.
-The Under School uses it for sport, including P.E. and Games, and Extras (see section below).
+The building is on Elverton Street.